 - A WorkCast Event Coordinator is assigned to your event after your event date is confirmed.
-This takes place between 7 to 10 days prior to your live event date.
+This takes place typically 5 to 7 days prior to your live event date.

 - You will receive a confirmation email from your Event Coordinator providing an initial introduction and confirming your event date.
 You can then communicate directly with your assigned WorkCast Event Coordinator for your upcoming event.

 - Log in details for the WorkCast Studio will be provided by your WorkCast Event Coordinator which can then be passed onto your event speakers and other representatives.

 Please note: this may be a Custom Events Producer that you were introduced to at the beginning of the project or an Event Coordinator.

 A stream test for the event will need to take place a minimum of 4 days prior to the event start date and time.
 This will need to be booked in with WorkCast so an Event Coordinator or Custom Events Producer can attend at a preset time.
 (Booked in during planning call).
 We would allow around 30 mins for a stream test and this is also the time to allow for familiarisation of the WorkCast Studio prior to the event date.
 Responsible: Customer/WorkCast